-Written by Michael Coleman, Regulatory Compliance Counsel
+Written by Eliott C. Ponte, Regulatory Compliance Counsel

 On February 10, 2015, the CFPB announced a consent order with NewDay Financial, LLC (NewDay) regarding two violations resulting from its marketing practices.
 First, the order states that NewDay’s marketing constituted unfair and deceptive acts and practices (UDAAP) in violation of Dodd-Frank.
 Second, NewDay engaged in referral arrangements with a veteran’s group that violate the Real Estate Settlement Procedures Act’s (RESPA) prohibition against kickbacks for referrals of federally related mortgage loans.
 The CFPB assessed a $2 million civil money penalty under the consent order.
 The facts as described in the consent order do not involve typical marketing service agreements; however, the consent order makes clear that endorsements of a company in advertisements are considered referrals by the CFPB, and failing to disclose material information to consumers regarding a marketing relationship is deceptive under UDAAP.